 About LECOM, The Nation’s Largest Medical College

 The Lake Erie College of Osteopathic Medicine (LECOM) is the nation’s largest medical college and is the only Academic Health Center in the osteopathic profession.
 Physicians and administrators at the Millcreek Community Hospital saw the growing demand for more physicians and opened LECOM in 1992.
 With the college and the hospital as the core of a highly innovative medical education system based in Erie, Pa., LECOM has strived to add to the quality of life of our neighbors by bringing total health care to the community.
 The College brought a new concept in medical fitness and wellness to Erie, built a network of physician offices and has started construction on a senior living center that is introducing a new model of health care for older adults.
 LECOM offers innovative and affordable education in osteopathic medicine, pharmacy and dental medicine.
-From campuses in Erie and Greensburg, Pa. and Bradenton, Fla., LECOM provides student-centered pathways to prepare the next generation of health care professionals.
+From campuses in Erie and Greensburg, Pa, Bradenton, Fla. and Elmira, NY, LECOM provides student-centered pathways to prepare the next generation of health care professionals.

 LECOM Offers a Choice of Programs Matched to Student Learning Styles

 To prepare students for the challenges of modern medicine, LECOM recognizes that students learn in different ways.
 The LECOM Erie Campus is the only medical school in the country with five student-centered learning pathways for the first two years of education in osteopathic medicine.

 - LECOM offers ground-breaking new curriculum to attract more students to family medicine and primary care specialties.
 LECOM’s Primary Care Scholars Pathway will condense four years of medical college into a highly structured, three-year curriculum, focusing on skills needed to become a family doctor or primary care physician.